EXPRESSCLUSTER/Hyper-V/LiveMigration/LiveMigrationSLwithWSFC.md

 ### Configuring iSCSI target

-1. Confirm that a failover group is running on EC-VM1
+1. Confirm that the failover group is running on EC-VM1.
-1. Configure NMP1 as a target disk
+1. Configure NMP1 as a target disk.

 	```
 	systemctl start target